Kierstin is a former wedding photographer who didn't enjoy beach weddings as much as you would think.

 Keep this in mind when placing the cake.
 Most brides and grooms want that nasty smashing-cake-in-each-others-face picture.
 Plan it in the most well-lit corner of the room for optimal detail.

 I know she's probably paying for the pictures but seriously, shut that beast up or I will.
 She gets two "loose suggestions" before I friggin' throw down.
-No, I'm not going to take fifty pictures of her with her second cousins on the balcony because you, her daughter, the bride are walking down the aisle in ninety-seconds and I feel that's a more important event.
+No, I'm not going to take 50 pictures of her with her second cousins on the balcony because you, her daughter, the bride, are walking down the aisle in 90 seconds and I feel that's a more important event.

 They're just jealous, don't worry about it.

-Yes, I Do Think Less of You When You Yell at The Children
+9. Yes, I Do Think Less of You When You Yell at the Children

 It's really mean.
 They didn't ask to be a part of your day by having their mom and dad dip into college-funds for a fufu dress and princess shoes.